 Coral Reef Plants

-The term "coral reef plants" has been traditionally used to include a diverse array of photosynthetic groups of organisms commonly found within coral reef ecosystems.
+The term "coral reef plants" is generally used to refer to all photosynthetic life forms (other than bacteria) commonly found within coral reef ecosystems.

 Flowering Plants (Angiosperms)